Glazing Over Manhattan

 Combined with several other recent developments, it may be the last straw for Astor Place and the adjoining Cooper Square.

-Flanking Astor Place are a couple of 19th century landmarks, including the Second Empire-style bank building at 7th Street and 3rd Avenue, which is largely intact, right up to its spectacular mansard roof, after more than 150 years, and Cooper Union’s Foundation Building, a muscular brownstone edifice that hasn’t changed substantially since Lincoln spoke in its Great Hall in 1860.
-And then there’s the handsome Wanamaker’s department store building by Daniel Burnham (1905), a palazzo so self-assured that even Kmart signs can’t undermine it.
+Flanking Astor Place are a couple of 19th century landmarks, including the Second Empire-style bank building at 7th Street and 3rd Avenue, with its spectacular mansard roof, and Cooper Union’s Foundation Building, a muscular brownstone edifice that hasn’t changed substantially since Lincoln spoke in its Great Hall in 1860.
+And then there’s the handsome Wanamaker’s department store building by Daniel Burnham (1905), a palazzo so self-assured that even Kmart signs can’t ruin it.
 With so much of the past firmly established, the area could handle a little contemporary architecture—even welcome it, as the city’s history continues to unfold.
 Indeed, when the Sculpture for Living, a condo tower designed by Gwathmey Siegel Architects, opened in 2005, it was widely ridiculed, but it wasn’t sufficient to destroy the specialness of Astor Place.
-Neither was the unveiling of the Cooper Square Hotel, an overly-busy milky-glass tower by Carlos Zapata.
-The next big arrival, the classroom building at 41 Cooper Square by Pritzker Prize winner Thom Mayne, is so powerful, architecturally, it actually enhanced the sense of place—something contemporary architecture, like any architecture at its best, can do.
+Neither was the unveiling of the Cooper Square Hotel, a somewhat fussy, white-glass tower by Carlos Zapata.
+And the classroom building at 41 Cooper Square by Pritzker Prize winner Thom Mayne is so powerful, architecturally, it actually enhanced the sense of place—something contemporary architecture, like any architecture at its best, can do.

 But then came two disasters.
 First was the demolition last year of a modest brick house, at 35 Cooper Square, which served as a kind of buffer between the Zapata and Mayne buildings.
-Built in 1825 by a descendant of Peter Stuyvesant, with Federal-style detailing, it had an importance, in tying the neighborhood to its past, far out of proportion to its size.
+Built in 1825 by a descendant of Peter Stuyvesant, with Federal-style detailing, it had an importance -- tying the neighborhood to its past -- far greater than its size.
 It will soon be replaced by a nine-story dormitory building.

 Next came the Maki building, on land leased by Cooper Union to a private developer, Edward Minskoff.
-(The school, facing financial difficulties, announced last week that it will begin charging undergraduate tuition.)
 No one laments the loss of the beige brick building Minskoff tore down, yet beige brick was a more thoughtful choice for the location than Maki’s Mylar.
 Perhaps the interiors of the new 51 Astor Place will be spectacular—Maki created a great building for MIT’s Media Lab—but 99 percent of New Yorkers will never get inside.
 And what they’ll see outside is something that seems almost to mock the history of the area, by reflecting the earlier buildings without adding anything to the mix.
 People come to cities for variety and stimulation; asking them to love a blank glass box is like asking a pet lover to adopt a shiny Jeff Koons puppy.

 This isn’t a screed against contemporary architecture.
 If the trend toward placing featureless glass boxes in pedestrian-heavy spots like Astor Place continues, it is the reputation of contemporary architecture that will suffer most.

 But the real concern is New York City’s future.
-When deciding what to preserve, the city's Landmarks Preservation Commission should think of some buildings—like the house on Cooper Square—as buffers, essential bits of context that allow architectural experimentation to proceed without annihilating context.
-And in deciding what can be built, the city should realize that while the size and shape of buildings is important (and hence the subject of much of the zoning code), what those buildings are covered in may matter at least as much.
+When deciding what to preserve, the city's Landmarks Preservation Commission should think of some buildings—like the house on Cooper Square—as buffers, essential bits of context that allow architectural experimentation to proceed.
+And in deciding what can be built, the city should realize that while the size and shape of proposed buildings is important, what those buildings are covered in may matter even more.
 Glass has its place, but maybe not Astor Place.
 Shiny surfaces offer nothing but reflections, and New Yorkers deserve a bit more to look at than themselves.